Gergzilla/budgetbook/README.md

 - Setup tagging in a more friendly way, inline editing of a table perhaps
 - Add a reliable storage method for tags to be used to to correlate common names with a tag to 'learn' how things get tagged

+## Rlease Notes

+- Moving future commits to dev branch for better sanity checks and logic control - 5/15/2025

 ## Bugs or Issues

 - ~Despite the table having a date field the SQL query object doesnt have it so no date is displayed~ Resolved 4-17-2025
-- App crashes if you cancel the import file dialogue box without selecting a file
+- ~App crashes if you cancel the import file dialogue box without selecting a file~ Resolved 5-8-2025
 - The dynamic entry boxes do not always properly reset when importing different data or changing sources